Introduction

 Meditation also significantly impacts an individual’s mental health [1] [13].
 Studies have shown that meditation:

-• Since meditation is linked with spirituality, it might enhance spiritual well-being in an individual.
+- Since meditation is linked with spirituality, it might enhance an individual’s spiritual well-being.

 Certain types of meditation, like loving-kindness meditation, have also been known to improve social relationships and relationships with the self.
 They increase the capacity of compassion in an individual, which positively impacts social interaction [15].

-What are The Challenges You Might Face for Healing with Meditation?
+What Are The Challenges You Might Face In Healing With Meditation?

 While meditation has immense benefits, beginning the journey in meditation has considerable challenges.
 Broadly, the challenges in meditation are as follows: